lctr/bloom-filter-hs/README.md

 World
 Haskell](http://book.realworldhaskell.org/read/advanced-library-design-building-a-bloom-filter.html),
 and as such does *not* implement the "counting Bloom filter" variant, therefore element removal is not supported.
+Additionally, the implementation relies on [lookup3](http://burtleburtle.net/bob/c/lookup3.c), an open source hash library written in C by [Bob Jenkins](http://burtleburtle.net/bob).

 # Algorithm
 The Bloom filter consists of a bit array and *k* hash functions, where *k* is a